 15 Dec Accrington is the home of the Ewbank carpet-sweeper, Terylene and NORI, the hardest brick in the building world.
 If you go, don’t miss the Tiffany display at the Haworth Gallery.

+16 Dec The National Football Museum in Manchester has a fine cafeteria but how can Pukka Pies not be on the menu?
+More on p185.
+17 Dec Newport has plenty to offer on its own account, but on the outskirts is the town of Caerleon, one of the most interesting, varied and complete Roman sites in the country.
+Both Newport and Caerleon are in the book, from p217.
+18 Dec The magnificent Musical Museum in Brentford (p44) is best enjoyed in a guided tour, culminating in a performance of the Mighty Wurlitzer.
 19 Dec ‘The stones have a louche, malingering air, as though waiting for a sculptor to turn them into something recognisable.’
 This is the village of Avebury, where you can wander freely among standing stones.
 It’s only a small diversion from a game at either of the Bristol clubs.
 It’s on p53 in the book.

 20 Dec It used to be the National Media Museum in Bradford; now it’s the National Science & Media Museum… You might still find Tony Ray-Jones’ photographic record of an English way of life he feared would be Americanised and disappear.
 P39 of the book.

 Short of a birthday present for your football-loving other half?
 Throw in Towns of Two Halves, £8 +P&P from Amazon.